n-grace-henry/MS-Thesis/progress_logs/aug_progress_log.md

 If peaks are too small I will try raising in 50 uL ethyl acetate.

 Doing isopropanol esterfication on the six samples and will blow down and leave at that stage until the next time that I can make it into the lab.

+## 2023-08-04
+Doing the derivitization by acylation today of the six samples.
+Gordon told me today that the icing of the samples is super important because the gas escapes from the samples and then we don't get peaks.
+I'm a little worried that will happen with these but nothing ever exploded like last time.